 IOC imposes 15-year ban on former Olympic power broker Sheikh Ahmad of Kuwait

-GENEVA (AP) — The IOC has suspended former Olympic power broker Sheikh Ahmad of Kuwait for 15 years after his conviction for forgery was upheld on appeal this year at a Swiss criminal appeals court.
+GENEVA (AP) — The IOC suspended former Olympic power broker Sheikh Ahmad of Kuwait for 15 years on Saturday after his conviction for forgery was upheld on appeal this year at a Swiss criminal appeals court.

-Sheikh Ahmad al-Fahad al-Sabah’s sanction for “a betrayal of his IOC Member’s oath, as well as the seriousness of the damage to the IOC’s reputation” was approved by the Olympic body’s executive board in a decision seen by The Associated Press.
+Sheikh Ahmad al-Fahad al-Sabah’s sanction for “a betrayal of his IOC Member’s oath, as well as the seriousness of the damage to the IOC’s reputation” was approved by the Olympic body’s executive board on a recommendation from its ethics commission.

 The 15-year suspension starts from the date of his previous ban for a separate issue of unethical conduct, in an Olympic Council of Asia election.
 That was a three-year sanction imposed on July 27 last year.

 The sheikh, who turns 61 on the day after the Paris Games close in August, will be 74 when the latest punishment expires.
-Under International Olympic Committee rules his membership ends at age 80.
-However, the Olympic Charter allows the annual meeting of IOC members to expel a colleague for betraying their oath.
+The Olympic Charter also allows the annual meeting of IOC members to expel a colleague for betraying their oath.

+“The IOC Ethics Commission notes that during this period of suspension, Sheikh Ahmad Al-Sabah will not fulfill the necessary ethical criteria to be proposed for re-election at the end of his current term,” the published ruling noted, suggesting his IOC career is effectively over.

 Sheikh Ahmad led the Olympic Council of Asia, that was created by his father in Kuwait, before joining the IOC in 1992.
 He was a longtime close ally of current IOC president Thomas Bach, whose election in 2013 he campaigned for.